Indicia-Team/support_files/Elasticsearch/README.md

   to document IDs generated in Elasticsearch to ensure that if you pull data from other sources in future the IDs will not clash.

+The default behaviour is for zero abundance records to be included in your search index.
+This means you will need to take care not to inadvertantly include zero abundance records in your reports and analyses if not appropriate.
+You can do this by configuring your Elasticsearch aliases to automatically exclude zero abundance records (described below) or if you prefer, review your Logstash configuration files which contain comments on the changes required to exclude zero abundance records from the index completely.

 You also need to create a new project in the REST API on the warehouse which has the same configuration as your existing project, but a different ID so that deleted record syncing can be tracked.
 Replace this project name in your